 Section 1.
 Purpose

-This Act amends the election law relating to Senatorial elections by changing the manner in which Senatorial winners are determined from the popular vote to majority districts.
+This Act amends the election law relating to Senatorial elections by changing the manner in which Senatorial winners are determined from the popular vote to majority of counties.

 Section 2.
 Definitions

-(A) For purposes of this Act, “district” shall mean a geographical area represented by a State Senator in the State Legislature.
+(A) For purposes of this Act, “county” shall mean a county or county-equivalent political subdivision recognized by the State for general governmental purposes.

-(B) For purposes of this Act, “majority districts” shall mean the majority of districts within the state.
+(B) For purposes of this Act, “majority of counties” shall mean the majority of counties within the state.

 Section 3.
 Method of Election

-(A) Beginning with the next regularly scheduled election following the enactment of this Act, the election of Senators from this State shall be determined by a majority of districts.
+(A) Beginning with the next regularly scheduled election following the enactment of this Act, the election of Senators from this State shall be determined by a majority of counties.

 Section 4.
 Implementation